Hilarcotherium: Discovery

 An additional discovery was made near to the wetlands of Zapatosa, in the municipality of Chimichagua in the Cesar department in northern Colombia.
 This specimen, a fragment of maxilar with a premolar (P4) and the first upper molar (M1) is catalogued as SGCMGJRG2018.V.7 and is housed in the Geological Museum Jose Royo y Gómez, which were donated by the discoverers of the specimen, Hasmet Florián and José Martínez.
-The site belongs to the Miocene but without a precise datation; the characteristics of the teeth support the assignation to Hilarcotherium, but since that it shows some differences with the recognised species of the genus, is only classified as Hilarcotherium sp.
+The site belongs to the Miocene but without a precise datation; the characteristics of the teeth support the assignment to Hilarcotherium, but since that it shows some differences with the recognised species of the genus, is only classified as Hilarcotherium sp.

 Description

 The holotype specimen of Hilarcotherium castanedaii is named IGM p881231.
 This consists of fragments of skull, a partial jaw, the vertebral ramus of a dorsal rib, a complete left humerus and an incisor tooth associated.
 The skull includes the rostrum area, the palate with the fourth premolar (P4) and the three upper molars (M1-M2-M3) plus part of the zygomatic arch and the braincase, but lacks the upper canines and the top portion of the skull.
 The premaxilla shows no sign of having teeth, as in other astrapotheres.
 The jaw missing the incisors, the crown of the fourth premolar and the left mandibular ramus, but has the roots of the teeth of the right side and a broken canine with an oval cross section.
 It has however the sockets for three incisors on each side of the jaw, which is a plesiomorphic feature, as its other relatives as Xenastrapotherium had two.
 In 2018, Carillo et al. described a partial skull and mandibule of a second species H. miyou from the Castilletes Formation in the Cocinetas Basin of northern Colombia.

 The humerus of H. castanedaii measures 45 cm, with a head of 84 mm at its widest and oriented backwards with a convex form.
 Moreover, as in Astrapotherium, the bone thickness decreases as it approaches its lower (distal) end.